Just Dryland Signups are online as of right now to sign up.

 VAMPS stands for ‘Vomen And Muffy’s ProgramS’

 The dictionary says that a vamp is a woman who is believed to use her sexual attractiveness for the seduction and manipulation of others.
-My definition of a VAMP (before I looked in the dictionary) was a woman who is in my ski class who wanted to learn more and have fun in the process.
+Muffy’s definition of a VAMP (before she looked in the dictionary) was a woman who is in our ski class who wanted to learn more and have fun in the process.

 The VAMPs program is run through the Galena Lodge Ski School and operates at Galena Lodge, the North Valley Trails and Lake Creek.